How is the writing of insurance contracts regulated in your jurisdiction?

 To what extent is the market being challenged by digital innovation?

-The IRDAI has also introduced the IRDAI (Regulatory Sandbox) Regulations 2019 (Sandbox Regulations) which aim to create a regulatory sandbox environment to test new business models, processes, proposals, and applications, aimed at balancing the orderly development of the insurance sector and the protection of policyholders’ interests.
-In the past couple years, the IRDAI has approved various proposals under the Sandbox Regulations, including wellness and fitness trackers through wearable devices, claims and collision estimation by using AI, digital wallets and specialized insurance products.
+The IRDAI also introduced the IRDAI (Regulatory Sandbox) Regulations 2022 (Sandbox Regulations) updating the earlier sandbox guidance which aim to create a regulatory sandbox environment to test new business models, processes, proposals, and applications, with the goal of balancing the orderly development of the insurance sector and the protection of policyholders’ interests.
+In the past few years, the IRDAI has approved various proposals under the Sandbox Regulations, including wellness and fitness trackers through wearable devices, claims and collision estimation by using AI, digital wallets and specialized insurance products.

 How is the digitization of insurance sales and/or claims handling treated in your jurisdiction, for example is the regulator in support (are there concessions to rules being made) or are there additional requirements that need to be met?